-1. Introduction
+1 Introduction

+Benefits of a Home Network1

-Advantages of a Wireless Network
+Advantages of a Wireless Network1

-Placement of your Router for Optimal Performance 2
+Placement of your Wireless G Router

-2. Product Overview
+2 Product Overview

 Product Features6

-3. Knowing your Router
+3 Knowing your Router

-Package Contents9
+Package Contents

-System Requirements9
+System Requirements

-Easy Install Wizard Software System Requirements 9
+Easy Install Wizard Software System Requirements

-4. Connecting and Configuring your Router14
+4 Connecting and Configuring your Router14

-5. Alternate Setup Method22
+5 Alternate Setup Method

-6. Using the Web-Based Advanced User Interface40
+6 Using the Web-Based Advanced User Interface

 Changing LAN Settings

-Viewing the DHCP Client List Page 43
+Viewing the DHCP Client List Page 41

-Configuring the Wireless Network Settings 44
+Configuring the Wireless Network Settings 42

 Securing your Wi-Fi Network

-WEP Setup53
+WEP Setup

-WPA Setup55
+WPA Setup

-WPA2 Setup57

-Using the Access Point Mode
+Using the Access Point Mode62

+Wireless Range Extension and Bridging 63

-Configuring the Firewall 64
+Configuring the Firewall 67

-Setting MAC Address Filtering67
+Setting MAC Address Filtering70

-Enabling the DMZ 68
+Enabling the DMZ

-Utilities Tab 70
+Utilities Tab

 Restarting the Router

 Updating the Firmware

-7. Manually Configuring Network Settings
+7 ······································

-8. Recommended Web Browser Settings
+8 Recommended Web Browser Settings

-9. Troubleshooting
+Using your Router with AOL Broadband95

+) Troubleshooting106

-10. Information
+11 Information 126

-Warning for users of a Non-Flat Rate ADSL

-Belkin Router Internet Service Provider (ISP) Reference Guide

 Thank you for purchasing the Belkin Wireless G Router (the Router).
-The following two short sections discuss the benefits of home networking and outline best practices for maximizing your wireless home network range and performance.
-Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your Router for Optimal Performance" on page 2.
-By following our simple setup instructions, you will be able to use your Belkin Home Network to:
+Below are two short sections, one discusses the benefits of home networking, the other outlines best practices in order to maximize your wireless home network range and performance.
+Please be sure to read through this User Manual completely, and pay special attention to the section on entitled "Placement of your Wireless Networking Hardware for Optimal Performance" on the next page.
+By following our simple setup instructions your Belkin Home Network will allow you to:

-- Share one high-speed Internet connection with all the computers in your home - Share resources, such as files and hard drives among all the connected computers in your home - Share a single printer with the entire family - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another - Simultaneously play games online, check Internet email, and chat
+- Share one high-speed Internet connection with all the computers in your home - Share resources, such as files, and hard drives among all the connected computers in your home - Share a single printer with the entire family - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another - Simultaneously play games online, check Internet e-mail, and chat

-Advantages of a Wireless Network
+Here are some of the advantages of setting up a Belkin Wireless Network:

-- Mobility you no longer need a dedicated "computer room"-now you can work on a networked laptop or desktop computer anywhere within your wireless range - Easy installation The Belkin Easy Installation Wizard makes setup simple - Flexibility set up and access printers, computers, and other networking devices from anywhere in your home - Easy expansion the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles - No cabling required you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office - Widespread industry acceptance choose from a wide range of interoperable networking products
+Mobility - you'll no longer need a dedicated "computer room" - now you can work on a networked laptop or desktop computer anywhere within your wireless range

+Easy installation - Belkin's Easy Installation Wizard makes setup simple

+Flexibility - set up and access printers, computers, and other networking devices from anywhere in your home

+Easy Expansion - the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles

-Sec
+No cabling required - you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office

+Widespread industry acceptance - choose from a wide range of interoperable networking products

-Placement of your Router for Optimal Performance Important Factors for Placement and Setup
+Placement of your Wireless G Router

+Important Factors for Placement and Setup
-Your wireless connection will be stronger the closer your computer is to your Router.
-Typical indoor operating range for wireless devices is between 100 and 200 feet.

-In the same way, your wireless connection and performance will degrade somewhat as the distance between your Router and connected devices increases.
+Your wireless connection will be stronger the closer your computer is to your Wireless Router or Access Point.
+Typical indoor operating range for your wireless devices is between 100 and 200 feet.
+In the same way, your wireless connection and performance will degrade somewhat as the distance between your Wireless Router or Access Point connected devices increases.
 This may or may not be noticeable to you.
-As you move farther from your Router, connection speed may decrease.
+As you move further from your Wireless Router or Access Point, connection speed may decrease.
 Factors that can weaken signals simply by getting in the way of your network's radio waves are metal appliances or obstructions, and walls.

-If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet away from the Router in order to see if distance is the problem.
+If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and ten feet from the Wireless Router or Access Point, in order to see if distance is the problem.
 If difficulties persist even at close range, please contact Belkin Technical Support.